-People realize that and use the Internet in many ways to earn a full-time income or by making their voice heard.
+People realize that and use the Internet in many ways to earn a full-time income or by making their voices heard.

-I found an awesome service that helps people in any particular area start using their talents to reach billions of people.
+I found an excellent service that helps people in any particular area start using their talents to reach billions of people.

 All In All

 Burying your talents won’t get you anywhere.
-It is an easy way out to avoid using what is given to you.
+It is an easy way out to avoid using the skills given to you.

-We live in a time where people don’t have to run across the country just to get a pilots license.
+We live in a time where people don’t have to run across the country to get a pilot’s license.

 We live in creative times because of people like Bessie Coleman that pave the pathway for us to dare to dream.